 More therapeutic and coaching roles are opening up for horses.
 This is good news for rescue horses, especially those who may not be suitable for riding.
 They have potential homes and careers in these types of programs.

 Benefits for SAFE Horses

 Before any SAFE horse participates in our program, Terry Phelps-Peddy, Operations Director, and I sit down and make matches between the horses and the exercises we’ve planned.
 We know that not every SAFE horse is ready to participate in Leadership with Horses.
 And, of course, we want good outcomes for the horses that do participate.

-We discuss what will most likely happen during each exercise, for example – humans working with horses in close quarters and from all sides of a horse.
+We discuss what will most likely happen when we work with horses to teach leadership during our workshops for example – humans working with horses in close quarters and from all sides of a horse.
 We choose horses who have the temperament and who are ready for that type of interaction.
 We look for suitable horse teams as well.
 We consider things like who’s friends with whom, who’s dominant and who’s not, and how long it’s been since they’ve been turned out together.

 From there, we introduce horses and horse teams to the exercises by simulating a client’s possible response.
 The Leadership with Horses team re-creates typical behaviors that we may see from people during an exercise.
 We observe the horse(s) and see how they handle close proximity, lots of energy from different people, hand-waving, clapping, etc. This is something we do every time we work with a new horse or horses, not just SAFE horses.